Newburgh and North Fife Railway: Incorporation of the Newburgh and North Fife Railway

 Observing the commercial success of the Newport Railway, local promoters developed a scheme for another railway, this time running south-west from the Fife end of the Tay Bridge.
 This too was intended to develop housing and residential travel across the Tay, as well as linking up towards Perth at the Newburgh end, potentially tapping traffic at that end of the line.

 There was an enthusiastic meeting of potential promoters in the Royal Hotel, Cupar on 3 November 1896.

 The Newburgh and North Fife Railway

-The Newburgh and North Fife Railway obtained its Act of Parliament on 6 August 1897.
+The Newburgh and North Fife Railway obtained its act of Parliament, the Newburgh and North Fife Railway Act 1897 (60 & 61 Vict. c. ccxxi), on 6 August 1897.
 It was to be just over thirteen miles in length, between Glenburnie Junction at Newburgh (between Ladybank and Perth) and a triangular junction at St Fort, between the Tay Bridge and Leuchars, enabling direct running to the bridge or towards St Andrews.
 The authorised capital was £120,000.